Monday 1st April 2019

 Lizzy Barber – novelist, Lizzy’s debut thriller My Name is Anna was published in January by Penguin.
 Lizzy also works as head of branding and marketing for a London restaurant group.

-Alissa Timoshkina – chef, writer and KinoVino founder, Alissa’s first cookbook Salt and Time: Stories from a Siberian Kitchen is out this month.
+Alissa Timoshkina – chef, writer and KinoVino founder, Alissa’s first cookbook Salt & Time: Recipes from a Russian kitchen is out this month.
 Originally from Russia, and with a PhD in film history, Alissa curated film festivals in London before launching her cinema-supper club project KinoVino.

 Nigel Ng – comedian, originally from Malaysia, Nigel has appeared in comedy shows all over the UK.
 He won the prestigious Amused Moose Laugh Off 2016 and was runner up in the Laughing Horse New Act of the Year.
 Nigel made his TV debut on Comedy Central’s Rob Delaney’s Stand Up Central, shortly followed by Comedy Central’s Roast Battle.

-Tickets include the performances, snacks from Carousel and a cocktail on arrival.
+Tickets include the performances, snacks from Carousel and drinks from XECO Wines.